Absolutionx/Twitch-Native/README.md

   There's an unavoidable few-seconds delay the first time you do this per session, since it involves resolving a CDN URL; subsequent seeks reuse a cached URL and are much faster.
-- The app has had the most real-world testing on Windows, followed by macOS.
-Linux is targeted by the build scripts but less exercised.
+- **Platform support:** the app has had the most real-world testing on Windows, followed by macOS. **Linux is fully untested** - it's targeted by the build scripts and may build, but nothing on it has been verified.
+  **Kick on macOS is also untested** and may not work.
+Treat both as unsupported for now.

 ## Building from source

-You only need this if you want to develop or build the app yourself — most people should use a prebuilt installer from [Releases](../../releases).
+You only need this if you want to develop or build the app yourself - most people should use a prebuilt installer from [Releases](../../releases).

 ### Prerequisites